Can Large Language Models Capture Dissenting Human Voices?: Introduction

-With this in mind, using ChaosNLI \cite{nie2020can} and inherent disagreement \citep{pavlick2019inherent} dataset, we jointly assess LLMs on their (1) performance on NLI tasks and (2) offer a novel evaluation of LLM alignment towards human disagreement distribution on NLI.
-As greedy decoding and beam search result in losing information about the probability distribution of tokens, we reconstruct these distributions using two techniques: Monte Carlo Reconstruction (MCR) and Log Probability Reconstruction (LPR) and compare the disagreement in LLMs with the human-annotated distribution (Figure \ref{fig:fig1}).
-This paper's key contributions are: \begin{itemize} \itemsep0em \item To the best of our knowledge, we are the first to test LLMs jointly on the performance and human disagreement on NLI. \item We suggest two probability distribution reconstruction techniques for LLMs and perform an empirical evaluation of LLMs to estimate the human disagreement distribution. \item We observe how LLMs perform poorly in the scope of NLI and further fail in representing human disagreement. \end{itemize}
+\begin{itemize} \itemsep0em \item To the best of our knowledge, we are the first to test generative LLMs jointly on the performance and human disagreement on NLI. \item We suggest two probability distribution estimation techniques for LLMs to represent disagreement and perform empirical evaluations to with respect to the human disagreement distribution. \item We study the model sensitivity to estimation methods and prompt types to demonstrate how these contribute to the ability of models to represent human-level disagreement for NLI. \end{itemize}